U.S. Senate candidates talk veterans' health issues during Dubuque forum

 “I think first and foremost, the emphasis needs to be placed on the service members coming back,” said Franken, a former U.S. Navy admiral.

-The candidates are in the midst of a primary process, the winner of which will challenge Ernst in November's general election.
-Ernst's campaign didn't immediately respond to a request seeking comment for this story.
+The candidates are in the midst of a primary process, the winner of which will challenge Ernst in November’s general election.
+A spokesperson for Ernst’s campaign said in an emailed statement, “As the first female combat veteran to serve in the U.S. Senate, Joni has prioritized fighting as hard for veterans, and their families, as they have fought for us.
+That’s why Joni works relentlessly to ensure our wounded warriors receive the care they need and deserve, streamline the VA benefit system, and improve veteran education and job training programs.”

 Before the event, organizer Bob Krause, president of the VNRC, said the threat of an escalated military conflict with Iran looms, making the discussion particularly prescient.